-Approval by the Board of Directors of the Solvency and Financial Condition Report law and regulations.
+The Directors are responsible for preparing the Solvency and Financial Condition Report in accordance with applicable law and regulations.
 The Reporting Part of the PRA Rulebook for Solvency II firms requires the Company to have in place a policy of ensuring the ongoing appropriateness of any information disclosed and to ensure that its SFCR is approved by the directors.